Close connectedness of the moduli stack of reduced curves: The action of Aut(A c+) and close connectedness of U gn

 The group scheme $G_{\vec{c}}$ acts naturally on $\Ter^g_{\vec{c}}$ by

 This extends the action of $T$ from the previous section.

-We will consider the limit subalgebra under a certain family of automorphisms belonging to the connected component of the identity of $G_{\vec{c}}$.
+In this section, we will be especially interested in the action of a family of automorphisms $\phi_a$ that we introduce now.

-\begin{definition} Denote by $\phi_a$ the automorphism $\phi_a \in G_{\vec{c}}^\circ(\GG_m)$ given by $t_i \mapsto t_i + a^{-1}t_i^{2}$ for each $i = 1, \ldots, m$, where $a$ denotes the standard coordinate on $\GG_m.$ \end{definition}
+\begin{definition} Denote by $\phi_a$ the automorphism $\phi_a \in G_{\vec{c}}^\circ(\GG_m)$ given by $t_i \mapsto t_i + a^{-1}t_i^{2}$ for each $i = 1, \ldots, m$, where $a$ denotes the standard coordinate on $\GG_m$. \end{definition}

-We remark that $\phi_a$ belongs to the connected component of the identity since the limit as $a \to \infty$ of $\phi_a$ is the identity map.
-We will consider repeatedly taking the limit of the action of $\phi_a$ as $a \to 0$.
+We remark that $\phi_a$ belongs to the connected component of the identity of $G_{\vec{c}}$ since the limit as $a \to \infty$ of $\phi_a$ is the identity map.
+We will consider repeatedly taking the limit of the action of $\phi_a$ as $a \to 0$ in the following sense.

 \begin{definition} Let $B \in \Ter^g_{\vec{c}}(k)$ be a subalgebra.
 Denote by $\lim\limits_{a \to 0} \phi_a(B)$ the $k$-point of $\Ter^g_{\vec{c}}$ obtained by first taking the unique extension of $\phi_a(B|_{\GG_m}) \in \Ter^g_{\vec{c}}(\GG_m)$ to $\Ter^g_{\vec{c}}(k[a])$, then restricting to the vanishing of $a$. \end{definition}